fastfony/fastfony/README.md

 - Register and received a login link by email
 - Login form with email that send a login link by email
 - Settings panel
+- Toasts notifications (flash messages from Symfony and others with [vue-toastification](https://vue-toastification.maronato.dev/))
 - DaisyUI themes chooser
 - API Platform 4
-- EasyAdmin (with Bootstrap 5) and CRUD controllers for : Users, Parameters, Parameter Categories
+- EasyAdmin (with Bootstrap 5) and CRUD controllers for : Users, Parameters, Parameter categories
 - Webpack Encore, Vue.js, Tailwind CSS & DaisyUI
 - Taskfile for easy commands